inigofera/obsidian/Designing a Technical Hiking Shirt.md

 These are the aspects I considered when designing my shirt:

-1. **[[Fabric Selection|Hiking]]**: Choose a fabric that is lightweight, breathable, moisture-wicking, and quick-drying.
+1. **[[Hiking Shirt Project - Fabric Selection|Fabric Selection]]**: Choose a fabric that is lightweight, breathable, moisture-wicking, and quick-drying.
 Common options include synthetic materials like polyester or nylon blends, or natural fibers like merino wool.
 Consider the shirt's insulation properties based on the expected hiking conditions (e.g., warmer or colder climates).

 2. **Fit and Comfort**: Aim for a comfortable fit that allows freedom of movement.
 Consider factors such as sleeve length, torso length, and the ability to layer the shirt with other garments.
 Incorporate stretch panels or gussets in areas that require extra mobility, such as the shoulders or underarms.